Overview

 In creating the look and feel guides for Empire, we were inspired by historical sources but also by modern fantasy films like Lord of the Rings and shows like Game of Thrones.
 Many of the costumes from these modern productions are fantastic and fit well with some nations in Empire, but it's better to try and create an overall look that is original if you can rather than copying a well known figure exactly.
 Many of Cersei Lannister's outfits are fantastic inspiration for Dawnish costume, but the more you look like Cersei, the more it will remind other players of Game of Thrones rather than Empire, so it's better to aim for something new rather than try to emulate it exactly.

-Empire has it's own unique runes instead of real world runic scripts like Futhark and Ogham.
+Empire has its own unique runes instead of real world runic scripts like Futhark and Ogham.
 You can still use costume that is marked with these runes but they are less appropriate than those without, and have no particular meaning in the Empire world.
-The game has it's own magical traditions embedded in the setting; this means that most occult or magical symbols from real world traditions likewise have no meaning in the game unless it is explicitly called out by the setting.
+The game has its own magical traditions embedded in the setting; this means that most occult or magical symbols from real world traditions likewise have no meaning in the game unless it is explicitly called out by the setting.

 When you encounter costume that is less appropriate you should try to ignore it.
 Live-roleplaying games are full of compromises like this and the game works best when everyone avoids drawing attention to them.
 This means that you shouldn't make a piece of less appropriate costume a key part of your character's backstory or personality, or create an in-character rationale to justify why you have it.
 Making something an integral part of your character's story makes it harder for everyone else to ignore the compromise and it makes it harder for you to replace the item with something better when you're able to do so.